 Swaper Review Summary

 Swaper is a P2P platform that is very easy to use.
 The loans offered on Swaper are short-term loans backed by a buyback guarantee.
 You might experience cash drag with Swaper as the platform's availability of loans is limited.
-The lack of transparency is, however, something you will experience on Swaper.
+However, the lack of transparency is something you will experience on Swaper.

 Main takeaways from our Swaper review: